julianmclain/algorithms-mixtape/algorithms_mixtape/hash_tables/README.md

 # Hash Tables

-A Hash Table is a data structure which organizes data using hash functions in order to support quick insertion and search.
+A Hash Table is a data structure which organizes data using hash functions in order to support quick lookups.

 Hash tables are used to implement many data structures, 2 of the most common uses are the hash set and hash map.